Admissions Header

 Teachers are increasingly making use of high-quality online resources, subscription resources and digital textbooks.
 However, we still see a clear role for paper-based textbooks in the future and have no current plans to stop using them.

-How does the 1:1 program equip students with suitable skills for further study and employment?
+How does the 1:1 program equip pupils with suitable skills for further study and employment?

 Digital literacy is critical for School leavers.
 The core of our digital strategy is the Office 365 suite of software, with particular use of Teams and OneNote.
 This software is widely used in universities and employment.
 The skills developed using the Office 365 suite are easily transferable to other common software platforms, such as the G-suite.